RRemelgado/Innovation-Summit-2024__14_Data-gaps-and-biases/docs/worksheets/worksheet_2.md

 Select one representative from your group to present your proposed project.
 For the report back, each group will have 30-60 seconds to present their responses to the questions below.
 Keep it concise and focused.
 This is just a quick oral presentation - you will not be able to use slides/images.

 - **Project Title:**
-  - Data Dirt and Data Draughts; Demystifying Environmental Data Products via Data Cards
+  - Data Dirt and Data Draughts: Connecting Communities to Cultivate the Environmental Data Ecosystem
 - **Research Question:**
   - [Insert your team's refined research question here]
 - **Selected Data Sets:**